For the LSAT® and LSAT Writing®

 The following is a non-exhaustive list of testing accommodations that may be available on the LSAT or LSAT Writing.
 The inclusion of a particular accommodation in the list below does not guarantee that you will receive this accommodation if requested.
 Each request is reviewed, and a decision whether to grant any testing accommodations is made, on a case-by-case basis in accordance with LSAC’s stated policies.

-- Stop/start breaks (as needed for breaks during test sections)
+- Stop/start breaks (as-needed breaks during test sections).

-Note: The combination of testing time and breaks, including the use of stop/start breaks, may not exceed 10 hours in one test day.
-Test sessions that reach the 10-hour limit are subject to termination without additional notice.
+Note: The combination of testing time and breaks, including the use of stop/start breaks, may not exceed 8 hours in one test day.
+Test sessions with stop-the-clock breaks that reach the 8-hour limit are subject to termination without additional notice.

 - Unified English Braille (UEB) books